June 30 to July 17, 2018

 While at the rural project site, the students will live in simple dorm rooms at the Hacienda Merida, a hostel that uses its profits to support the school.
 While in Granada and Managua, they will also stay in hostels.

-After arriving in Managua, the group will drive for about an hour to Granada.
-After a couple days in Granada, they will travel several hours by van and boat to the island of Ometepe.
+After arriving in Managua, the group will drive for a couple hours to the cost of Lake Nicaragua.
+The next day, they will travel by boat to the island of Ometepe.
 Finally, they will return by boat and van to Managua on the final day of the course.

 Students will spend two weeks at Hacienda Merida.
 Although students do not stay with individual families, opportunities exist each day to interact with the children at the school, their families, and the Nicaragua staff at the Hacienda.